zedlopez/ifm/Writing with Inform.md

 You can see a bat, a bell, some woodworm, William Snelson, the sexton's wife, a bellringer and your local vicar here.
 ```

-The subtlest rule here is in the handling of "the".
-We wrote "The bell is in the Belfry", but this did not result in the bell always being called "the" bell: in fact, writing "A bell is in the Belfry" would have had the same effect.
-On the other hand, "A woman called the sexton's wife is in the Belfry." led to the wife always being known as "the" sexton's wife, not "a" sexton's wife, because Inform thinks the choice of article after "called" shows more of our intention than it would elsewhere.
+The subtlest rule here is in the handling of `the`.
+We wrote `The bell is in the Belfry`, but this did not result in the bell always being called ``the bell``: in fact, writing `A bell is in the Belfry` would have had the same effect.
+On the other hand, `A woman called the sexton's wife is in the Belfry.` led to the wife always being known as ``the sexton's wife``, not ``a sexton's wife``, because Inform thinks the choice of article after `called` shows more of our intention than it would elsewhere.
 These rules will never be perfect in all situations, so we are also allowed to specify indefinite articles by hand, as the vicar's case shows.

-"Some" is worth a closer look, because English uses it in several different ways.
-By introducing the woodworm with "some", above, we established that it was plural.
+`Some` is worth a closer look, because English uses it in several different ways.
+By introducing the woodworm with `some`, above, we established that it was plural.
 We might imagine that there are many worms, even though they are represented by a single thing in Inform.
-We can expect to see text in the story such as:
+We can expect to see text in the story such as ``The woodworm are fixed in place.``, rather than ``...is fixed in place.``

-	You can see some woodworm here.
-	The woodworm are fixed in place.

 But suppose we wanted something which there is an amount of, but which is not made up of individual items – a so-called mass noun like "water", or "bread".
 Now we can write:

 	The water is here.
 The indefinite article is "some".

-and this time Inform does not treat the "some water" thing as a plural, so we might read:
+and this time Inform does not treat the `some water` thing as a plural, so the story might produce sentences like ``The water is hardly portable.`` rather than ``The water are hardly portable.``

-	You can see some water here.
-	The water is hardly portable.

-rather than "The water are hardly portable."

-Finally, we can override these settings, if they still come out not as we intend, by explicitly changing the either/or properties "singular-named" (vs "plural-named") and "proper-named" (vs "improper-named").
+Finally, we can override these settings, if they still come out not as we intend, by explicitly changing the either/or properties `singular-named` (vs `plural-named`) and `proper-named` (vs `improper-named`).

 On rare occasions, the same item might be referred to in either a singular or plural way: for example, a box of matches, or a book of lottery tickets.
 In their full names, they are singular nouns ("box of matches" is a singular), but abbreviated descriptions of them (like "matches") are plural nouns.
 A story in play generally writes these names in full, so this ambiguity doesn't matter.
 But players might abbreviate them.
 For example:

 	On the silver salver is a bouquet of flowers.

-Now, there is only one bouquet of flowers here, so this is a singular-named item.
+Now, there is only one bouquet of flowers here, so this is a `singular-named` item.
 If the player types ``TAKE BOUQUET``, the story will reply ``Taken.``, and the player can then ``EXAMINE IT``, because the pronoun ``IT`` is understood as meaning the last singularly-named item referred to which wasn't a person.
 But what if the player instead types ``TAKE FLOWERS``, and then on the next command, ``EXAMINE THEM``?
 Now ``THEM`` will not be understood.

-This small lapse in command parsing is what the property "ambiguously plural" is intended to avoid:
+This small lapse in command parsing is what the property `ambiguously plural` is intended to avoid:

 	On the silver salver is a bouquet of flowers.
 The bouquet of flowers is ambiguously plural.